ratatui/ratatui/BREAKING-CHANGES.md

 This is a quick summary of the sections below:

 - [v0.31.0](#v0310)
+  - `Scrollbar` thumb now reaches the end of the track when the content is fully scrolled
   - `Backend` adds cursor save and restore methods
 - [v0.30.1](#v0301)
   - Adding `AsRef` impls for widgets may affect type inference in rare cases